 The Travel Essentials Packing List

-Pack like a pro with Travel Fashion Girl!
+Pack like a pro with Travel Fashion Girl and don’t forget to download your free printable packing checklist!

-You can use this sample travel wardrobe as a stand alone minimalist packing list or as the main core of your clothing.
+You can use the Travel Essentials Packing List as a sample travel wardrobe as a stand alone minimalist packing list or as the main core of your clothing.
 Long term travelers can use this list as well as vacation-goers.
 Keep reading to learn how.

 Consisting of ten pieces of clothing, these are the essentials chosen specifically to provide you with optimal function while maximizing your potential for varying travel outfits.
 Ten pieces can create the ideal capsule wardrobe for travel and can also act as the essence to a larger packing list.
 Make sure you can mix and match each item.